pmean/build-website/text/99/logistic.md

 The **Dependent Variable Encoding table** shows you which of the categories is labeled as 0 and which is labeled as 1.
-If the estimates that you get later in the output go in the opposite direction from what you would expect, check here to see if the encoding is reversed from what you expected.
+If the estimates that you get later in the output go in the opposite direction from what you would expect
+- check here to see if the encoding is reversed from what you expected.

 We will skip any discussion of all of the tables in Step 0.
 These